cssu/first-year-guide/docs/index.md

 **Help Centre**

 As one of the best places for you to get official help in first and second year courses, the CS Help Center which is located in Bahen has TAs and professors ready to help you when you have questions.
-For a full schedule of when it’s open and who's there, visit [this link] (http://web.cs.toronto.edu/program/ugrad/ug_helpcentre.htm).
+For a full schedule of when it’s open and who's there, visit [this link](http://web.cs.toronto.edu/program/ugrad/ug_helpcentre.htm).
 For upper year courses, you should be able to get the help directly from the course-specific instructors/teaching assistants (TAs), rather than general Help Centre TAs.
 Getting help is really important, and you should make full use of these hours. **Note for this year it is unknown how the help center will be ran look for updates from your profs.**

 **Undergraduate Office aka “UGO”**